Toilet Found! is sustained by readers who made purchases through specific links on this site. Learn more

 They are more expensive than the two-piece toilet.
 Not because they look good, they are just more expensive to produce.
 And please don’t break any part of the porcelain, or that would mean replacing the whole toilet.

 One-Piece Toilet With Concealed Trapway

 This is so much better with all the flat surfaces and no joint.
 Cleaning is no punishment with a toilet like this.

-Just place a one piece and skirted toilet in any bathroom layout, it will always be an eye candy.
-It’s not only good to look at, it’s super easy to clean and maintain.
+Just place a one-piece and skirted toilet in any bathroom layout, it will always be an eye candy.
+It’s not only good to look at, but it’s also super easy to clean and maintain.